guillerminabasso/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 #### Insights

-- Senior Data Engineer and Data Scientist roles command the highest median salaries both in the United States and internationally, highlighting the strong global demand for experienced data professionals.
+- **Senior Data Engineer** and **Data Scientist** roles command the highest median salaries both in the United States and internationally, highlighting the strong global demand for experienced data professionals.
-- Data Analyst, Machine Learning Engineer, Data Scientist, and Data Engineer roles have lower median salaries in France than in both the United States and the non-US median.
-Business Analyst is the exception, with a median salary comparable to or higher than the non-US median.
+- **Data Analyst**, **Machine Learning Engineer**, **Data Scientist**, and **Data Engineer** roles have lower median salaries in France than in both the United States and the non-US median. **Business Analyst** is the exception, with a median salary comparable to or higher than the non-US median.
 These differences suggest that salaries for data roles vary considerably across countries, reflecting differences in local labor markets, demand, and compensation levels.

 ### 5. What are the Highest-Paying Skills and Their Likelihood in Job Postings?